OpenLiberty/sample-acmegifts/README.md

-* Optionally, update the location/name of the administrative log and fallback log by updating the entry located under the "Optional Microservice Configuration" label in the "properties" section of the AcmeGifts/microservice-notification_v1_1 pom.xml.
+* Optionally, update the location/name of the administrative log and fallback log by updating the entry located under the "Optional Microservice Configuration" label in the "properties" section of the sample-acmegifts/microservice-notification_v1_1 pom.xml.
 The default values are:

    `notification.log.file = ${project.build.directory}/logs/notifications.log`

    `fallback.notification.log.file = ${project.build.directory}/logs/fallbacknotifications.log`

 #### Build and Start
-Issue the following commands from within AcmeGifts/microservice-notification_v1_1 directory
+Issue the following commands from within sample-acmegifts/microservice-notification_v1_1 directory

     mvn clean package install
     mvn liberty:start-server

 ### Frontend UI:

-The ACME Gifts UI is written in Angular 2 and built using the frontend-maven-plugin.
+The Acme Gifts UI is written in Angular 2 and built using the frontend-maven-plugin.
 This plugin downloads and installs local versions of Node and NPM which makes calls to Angular CLI to install and build the source code.
 Compiled files are placed in src/main/webapp which Maven builds into a war to deploy in Liberty.

 #### Build and Start
-Issue the following commands from within AcmeGifts/front-end-ui directory
+Issue the following commands from within sample-acmegifts/front-end-ui directory

     mvn clean package install
     mvn liberty:start-server

 ### Auth Microservice:

-The auth microservice manages the creation and validation of JSON Web Tokens (JWTs) used to secure the ACME Gifts application.
+The auth microservice manages the creation and validation of JSON Web Tokens (JWTs) used to secure the Acme  Gifts application.

 #### Build and Start
 Issue the following commands from within AcmeGifts/microservice-auth directory